meteor/blaze/site/source/guide/reusable-components.md

 description:
 ---

-In [UI/UX article](ui-ux.html#smart-components) we discussed the merits of creating reusable components that interact with their environment in clear and minimal ways.
+In [UI/UX article](https://guide.meteor.com/ui-ux.html#smart-components) we discussed the merits of creating reusable components that interact with their environment in clear and minimal ways.

 Although Blaze, which is a simple template-based rendering engine, doesn't enforce a lot of these principles (unlike other frameworks like React and Angular) you can enjoy most of the same benefits by following some conventions when writing your Blaze components.
 This section will outline some of these "best practices" for writing reusable Blaze components.

 Examples below will reference the `Lists_show` component from the Todos example app.

-<h3 id="validate-data-context">Validate data context</h3>
+## Validate data context

 In order to ensure your component always gets the data you expect, you should validate the data context provided to it.
 This is just like validating the arguments to any Meteor Method or publication, and lets you write your validation code in one place and then assume that the data is correct.